HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser-(SlimerJS).md

     <td>
         An arbitrary number above 20000 and below 65535.
         <br/>
-        It must not clash with port numbers from other components, such as the SlimerJS based interactive web browser, and the remote browser web services.
+        It must not clash with port numbers from other components, such as the PhantomJS based interactive web browser, and the remote browser web services.
     </td>
     <td>(This is a mandatory property without a default value)